albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # How do create a docker image?

-- A docker image is created by building a _dockerfile_
+- A docker image is created by building a _docker file_

   ```bash
   $ docker build ./boot-fat-jar -t boot-fat-jar:local